 On November 3, 2021, Byung-Gook Han, a purported PCT shareholder, derivatively and purportedly on behalf of PCT, filed a shareholder derivative action in the United States District Court for the District of Delaware (Byung-Gook Han v.
 Otworth et. al., Case No. 1:21-cv-01569-UNA) against certain senior members of PCT's management, PCT's directors and Byron Roth, who was subsequently dismissed (collectively, the "Individual Han Defendants"), alleging violations of Section 20(a) of the Exchange Act and breaches of fiduciary duties and bringing claims for unjust enrichment and waste of corporate assets ("Han Derivative Suit").
 The Han Derivative Suit generally alleges that the Individual Han Defendants made materially false and misleading statements in press releases, webinars and other public filings regarding the Technology, PCT's business, PCT's prospects, and the background and experience of the Individual Han Defendants.
 The Han Derivative Suit seeks unspecified monetary damages, reform of the company's corporate governance and internal procedures, unspecified restitution from the Individual Han Defendants, and costs and fees associated with bringing the action.
-On January 19, 2022, the court in the Han Derivative Suit Class Action Lawsuits.
+On January 19, 2022, the court in the Han Derivative Suit granted the parties' joint stipulation to stay the Han Derivative Suit and administratively closed the matter pending the disposition of the motions to dismiss in the Class Action Lawsuits.